|Nutritional Guidelines (per serving)|

 This recipe calls for pink salt, a curing salt with nitrite added to it.
 It gives corned beef its characteristic color and flavor.
-Pink salt is not absolutely necessary to use, so if you choose to steer clear of it due to the nitrates, know that the final corned beef will still be delicious but will be gray, not the more familiar red color.
+Pink salt is not necessary to use, so if you choose to steer clear of it due to the nitrates, know that the final corned beef will still be delicious but will be gray, not the more familiar red color.

 Trim off any excess fat from the meat, if you like.
 Set the brisket aside.

-- In a medium pot, bring the sea salt, sugar, pink salt, half of the pickling spice, and 4 cups water to a boil.
+In a medium pot, bring the sea salt, sugar, pink salt, half of the pickling spice, and 4 cups water to a boil.

 Transfer the mixture to a bowl or pot large enough to hold the brisket (but small enough to fit in the fridge) and add 12 cups of cold water.

 Chill and let the brisket cure in the brine for at least 5 days and up to 10 days.
 (You can check on it if you like, but there really isn't any reason to—just let it sit and have the brine work its magic on the beef.
 This is the "corning" part of corned beef.)

-- When you're ready to cook it, lift the brisket out the brine (you can discard the brine) and rinse it thoroughly with cool running water.
+When you're ready to cook it, lift the brisket out the brine (you can discard the brine) and rinse it thoroughly with cool running water.

-- While the water comes to a boil, clean and trim the carrots and celery stalks and add them to the pot.
-Peel and quarter the onion and mince the remaining clove of garlic and add both to the pot.
+While the water comes to a boil, clean and trim the carrots and celery stalks and then add them to the pot.

-- After it boils, partially cover and reduce heat to maintain a steady simmer.
+After it boils, partially cover and reduce heat to maintain a steady simmer.
 Cook the brisket, more or less undisturbed until it is fully tender—you should be able to pierce the brisket with a fork very easily—between 3 and 4 hours.

-- When the brisket is done, transfer it to a cutting board.
+When the brisket is done, transfer it to a cutting board.
 You can cover it to keep warm while you finish other elements of the meal.

-Tips and Side Dish Suggestions
+Tips and Suggestions

 Using organic, grass-fed beef in this recipe adds extra flavor, and the sometimes more assertive taste and texture of grass-fed beef is a good match for the salt, spice, bringing, and slow cooking that makes a good corned beef.